gloaysa/weeklyPrompts/Part_1-Front_End/w2/schemedCalc/README.md

 #### The final project contains 1 object, that contains 5 objects inside:

 1. **schemaCalc**: Is the main object, containing all the objects, arrays and functions within.
-   1. operations: an object that contains operation objects.
+   1. operations: an object that contains operation objects. each operation is keyed by it's 'name' property.
    2. schema: an object used for validating new operation objects.
    3. addTo: a function that adds new objects to 'operations'.
 Contains:
 		- args: an operation object.
 		- returns: a success or failure message.
-Behavior: uses 'schema' to validate new operation objects before adding them to 'operations' if they are valid.
+Behavior: uses 'schema' to validate new operation objects.
+If the object is valid, add it to a new property in 'this.operations'.
    4. operate: a function that operates the operation objects inside 'operations'.
 It contains:
   		- args: a string indicating the operation to be used and the numbers to be operated on.
   		- returns: an array containing a success/failure message and the result of the operation.
 If the operation was a failure, return 'undefined' as the result.